AriPal/SesamWorkshop/SesamWorkshopGuide.md

 ![image](https://user-images.githubusercontent.com/8822677/174827832-ee1692cb-2f2b-4ed9-b8fc-a191ed165f4c.png)

+1. Create a cardealer-source-(yourname) pipe that sends embedded data out.
+2.

-## Assignment 1: Create a pipe with embedded-data
+## Solution 1: Create a pipe with embedded-data
 1. Click on create a new pipe
 2. Copy and paste this into the pipe (remember to add your name in the end of pipe name):
 ```json